-If 100 or fewer pages of black and white, letter or legal-size paper copies are requested, the City of Two Harbors may charge a per-page fee of not more than 25 cents for each page copied and 50 cents for a two-sided copy.
-The City is authorized to charge only the per-page fee and cannot require the requester to pay any of the actual costs listed in Fee Calculation Method II.
+If 100 or fewer pages of black and white, letter or legal size paper copies are requested, the entity may charge a per-page fee of not more than 25 cents for each page copied (50 cents for a two-sided copy).
+The entity is authorized to charge only the per-page fee and cannot require the requester to pay any of the costs listed in Fee Calculation Method II.
 This provision should not be interpreted to permit division of a single request into requests for copies of fewer than 100 pages in order to avoid charging a fee based on the actual costs of providing copies.